-Supporting Success for Children with Hearing Loss began in 2011 and was created by Karen Anderson, PhD, with the goal of creating an ‘umbrella website’ for teachers of the deaf/hard of hearing.
-Karen had many practical materials that were frequently requested and had developed a personal website of these tools.
-Supporting Success built on the concept of making practical information readily available, resulting in the current resource-packed website.
+Supporting Success for Children with Hearing Loss began in 2011 with the goal of creating an ‘umbrella website’ for teachers of the deaf/hard of hearing.
+Supporting Success was built on the concept of making practical information readily available, resulting in the current resource-packed website.

 Core Goals of Supporting Success are: